mikevanwinkle/instance-list/README.md

 Now simply run `source ./setup.sh` and the script will install and setup a virtualenv and download the script requirements.

 # Usage
-The script options can be view using `./instances.py -h`
+The script options can be viewed using `./instances.py -h`

 ```
 usage: instances.py [-h] [--region REGION] [--order-by ORDER_BY]